tanngo2510/HotelManagementSystem/README.md

 python manage.py runserver
 ```
 * This will work if correctly set up.
+## Working
+1. Manager login with username = 'admin' and password = 'admin123'
+2. After login, the manager add some room because the database is empty.
+3. A new guest sign up and creates a new account.
+Then he/she logins using usernam and password.
+4. After logging in, guest books a room.
+If they want to change room or delete the reservation, they should contact to admin.
+5. Guests can change their information
 # How to deploy project on Heroku

 # Demo production